An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

-We have investigated the code related to the coverage measurement and identified that for projects with this phenomenon the libFuzzer either detects a OOM, which is limited to 2GB, or is timing out, however, libFuzzer does not report these incidents with a non-zero returncode causing the coverage measurement to be reported as successful while only partially completing the coverage run.
-We have submitted a patch to OSS-Fuzz but as of the time of writing, have not received a response, as such we are not able to provide an accurate number of such cases.
-However, even though this is an artifact of OSS-Fuzz, in cases where the fuzzer produces a tiny corpus, we argue that fuzzing is still ineffective.
-To illustrate, imagine a project with a seed corpus that covers 80\% of the project.
+We investigated the code related to the coverage measurement and identified that, for projects with this phenomenon, libFuzzer either detects an OOM (2GB worker memory), or a coverage measurement times out.
+However, OSS-Fuzz simply ignored these incidents, causing the coverage measurement to be reported as successful while only partially completing the coverage run.
+We have since worked with the OSS-Fuzz team to fix this behavior.
+Note that in cases where the fuzzer only produces a tiny corpus, it is likely that fuzzing is ineffective.

+For example, consider a project with a seed corpus that covers 80\% of the project.
 However, the project uses a data integrity check, stopping the fuzzer from creating new accepted mutated inputs.
-This project will pass the required coverage measurements based on the seed corpus alone, but the fuzzing process is ineffective and no interesting inputs beyond the seed corpus will be found.
+This project will pass the required coverage measurements based on the seed corpus alone, but the fuzzing process is ineffective, and no interesting inputs beyond the seed corpus will be found.
+As such, the reported corpus size of fuzzers is an interesting metric.